ravishdesai/Customer-manager-system-TEN-angular-dev/README.md

 1. Run `npm start` in a separate terminal window to build the TypeScript code and watch for changes

 1. Browser to http://localhost:3000

-We're hard at work on a new Angular 2 hands-on/instructor-led training course as well as a video course that will be released in 2016!